openvinotoolkit/openvino/docs/OV_Runtime_UG/performance_hints.md

    ```

 ## Using the Performance Hints: Basic API
-In the example code snippet below, the `ov::hint::PerformanceMode::THROUGHPUT` is specified for the `ov::hint::performance_mode` property for the `compile_model`:
+In the example code snippet below, `ov::hint::PerformanceMode::THROUGHPUT` is specified for the `ov::hint::performance_mode` property for `compile_model`:
 @sphinxdirective

 .. tab:: C++